karlosos/kindle_clippings_webapp/README.md

 Import Kindle Clippings and show them in accessible way.
 The app divides clippings into books and gives an option to delete and like highlights.

+All functions:
+- import clippings
+- browse clippings
+- create backup and load from backup (saved to json file)
+- export all clippings from book to txt file
+- save application state in `localStorage` (app state is persistent)

 ## What I Have Learned

 This project was more goal oriented rather than education oriented.
-I wanted to have a simple desktop application (electron) for managing my kindle clippings.
+I wanted to have a simple desktop (electron) application for managing my kindle clippings.

 ## Development